chentsulin/awesome-graphql/README.md

 * [graphql-request](https://github.com/prismagraphql/graphql-request) - A minimal GraphQL client for Node and browsers.
 * [FetchQL](https://github.com/gucheen/FetchQL) - A simple GraphQL query client using Fetch.
 * [urql](https://github.com/FormidableLabs/urql) - A simple caching GraphQL client for React.
-* [micro-graphql-react](https://github.com/arackaf/micro-graphql-react) - A lighweight utility for adding GraphQL to React. components.
+* [micro-graphql-react](https://github.com/arackaf/micro-graphql-react) - A lightweight utility for adding GraphQL to React. components.
 Includes simple caching and uses GET requests that could additionally be cached through a service-worker.
 * [Lokka](https://github.com/kadirahq/lokka) - Simple JavaScript client for GraphQL, which you can use anywhere.
 * [react-reach](https://github.com/kennetpostigo/react-reach) - A library to communicate with Graphql through Redux.